brechtvdv/Article-Open-Traffic-Lights/content/demonstrator.md

 ## Demonstrator
 {:#demonstrator}

-This application shows live traffic lights information of the intersection at the [Troppic Institute of Antwerp](https://www.openstreetmap.org/#map=19/51.21205/4.39717).
+This application shows live traffic lights data of the intersection in the [Antwerp](https://www.openstreetmap.org/#map=19/51.21205/4.39717).
 The source code can be found as a Codepen at [https://codepen.io/brechtvdv/pen/BMQPNX/](https://codepen.io/brechtvdv/pen/BMQPNX/).
 The dataset is available under an Open license at [https://lodi.ilabt.imec.be/observer/rawdata/latest](https://lodi.ilabt.imec.be/observer/rawdata/latest).

 First, a user can select a departure lane and then a possible arrival lane to cross the intersection.
-This information comes from the _otl:Connection_ that are defined in the metadata.
+This information comes from the _otl:Connection_ that are defined as metadata.
 A live count-down is shown of the traffic light that is responsible for the chosen connection.
 The count-down is calculated with the minimum ending time of the state (current time - otl:minEndTime).
-The bigger then '>' sign indicates that the minimum and maximum end time are not equivalent thus it is uncertain when the signal state ends.
+The bigger then '>' sign indicates that the minimum and maximum end time are not equivalent, thus it is uncertain when the signal state ends.
 Note that this application uses HTTP polling every 100ms.
 This causes sometimes a less fluent count-down.

 Underneath the count-down, a historic 'time-to-green' is shown.
-The line represents how many seconds a user had to wait before green light is shown.
-The horizontal lines correspond with a waiting time of 0 seconds which corresponds with green light.
+The line chart represents how many seconds a user had to wait before having green light.
+The horizontal lines correspond with a waiting time of 0 seconds, so this corresponds with green light.

 <figure id="codepen">
 <center>
 <img src="img/codepen.PNG">
 </center>
 <figcaption markdown="block">
-An end-user can select from which lane to depart and which lane to arrive.
-A live status
+Visualisation of the live count-down and the amount of seconds to wait before having a green light.
+Notice that the horizontal lines correspond with green times.
 </figcaption>
 </figure>